felangel/bloc/docs/fluttertimertutorial.md

 [timer_state.dart](https://raw.githubusercontent.com/felangel/bloc/master/examples/flutter_timer/lib/timer/bloc/timer_state.dart ':include')

 Note that all of the `TimerStates` extend the abstract base class `TimerState` which has a duration property.
 This is because no matter what state our `TimerBloc` is in, we want to know how much time is remaining.
+Additionally, `TimerState` extends `Equatable` to optimize our code by ensuring that our app does not trigger rebuilds if the same state occurs.

 Next up, let’s define and implement the `TimerEvents` which our `TimerBloc` will be processing.